 The days of Universal Analytics are over.

-If you haven’t migrated from old Google Analytics to GA4 you will be losing your data this year.
-UA will stop processing data on July 1, and the challenge now is mastering the new generation of Google Analytics.
+If you didn’t migrate from old Google Analytics to GA4, you might lose your data this year.
+UA stopped processing data on July 1, and the challenge now is mastering the new generation of Google Analytics.